damianhakert/damianhakert.github.io/source/posts/2016-04-20-feature-highlight-move-issues.html.md

 ## Behind the scenes: Moving issues between projects

 At first, moving issue between projects seemed like an easy task.
 However, we encountered a [wicked problem], references in the issue description or comments.

 Suppose we have a project called Alice, and we created an issue inside it:

 ```markdown
 Hey, this issue is related to #123 and the solution is implemented in !456
 ```

 Now let's suppose we want to move this issue to Bob.
 The reference #123 points to an issue in Alice.
 Similarly, !456 points to a merge request in Alice as well.
 If a user moves an issue to Bob, these references need to be updated so that they continue pointing to Alice, not Bob.
 Otherwise, the resulting references would link to the wrong project.
 The same goes for snippets, labels, commits, etc.

 We knew that we needed to fix these references by using GitLab's Markdown cross-project reference notation.
 However, at the time, not everything in GitLab supported this notation.
-For example, labels (e.g. ~My Label) could not be shared across projects.
-We had to fix that, so we did via [!2996].
+For example, labels (e.g. `~"My Label"`) could not be shared across projects.
+We had to fix that, so we did via [Merge request !2996].

 Another step was simply substituting `#123` with `gitlab-org/gitlab-ce#123`.